maomaozi/auth2api/README.md

 auth-dir: "~/.auth2api"   # where OAuth tokens are stored

 api-keys:
-  - "your-api-key-here"   # clients use this to authenticate
+  - "your-api-key-here"   # clients use these to call /v1/* (model access only)

+# Separate admin keys for /admin/*.
+Usage keys cannot manage the account pool.
+# Leave empty to disable /admin/* entirely (returns 404, indistinguishable
+# from a non-existent route).
+admin-keys: []
+  # - "your-admin-key-here"

 body-limit: "200mb"       # maximum JSON request body size, useful for large-context usage